jabadymandry/github-flow/05-Front-end/01-Templates/README.md

     return "Hello World!"
 ```

-Instead of returning a plain text sentence, we want to actually build a nice html pages.
+Instead of returning a plain text sentence, we want to actually build a nice HTML page.

-We want you to build two pages: a home page with a grid of products (`/`), and a dynamic "show" page with a given product (`/:id`).
-When a user browses the home page, it should be able to easily go to a "show" page with a click on a link
+We want you to build two pages:
+- a `home` page with a grid of products (`/`)
+- and a dynamic `detail` page with a given product (`/:id`)
+When a user browses the home page, it should be able to easily go to a "show" page by clicking on a link.

 First take some time to read the [Flask Templates](http://flask.pocoo.org/docs/1.0/tutorial/templates/) documentation.
 This is part of the `flask` package.
 Take also some time to read more about [Jinja](http://jinja.pocoo.org/docs/2.10/templates/), the templating language used by Flask.